-The near-term objective of the ATWG is to establish a sustainable working group and R&D program to help ensure that the T&D systems in New York can support the achievement of CLCPA goals.
-The ATWG will leverage its R&D program to create a standard approach for technology R&D that will focus on DLR, PFC, and energy storage technologies in the near term and extend into other areas over time in aligning its objectives with those of the State (Table 3).
+The ATWG is working to create a standard approach for technology R&D that has initially focused on DLR, PFC, and energy storage technologies for T&D support.
+The ATWG will expand its technology scouting and assessment activities into other areas that support State objectives (Table 3).
 The working group acknowledges that solutions are commercially available in each of these areas and may have the potential, in specific applications, to help unlock additional capacity from delivery infrastructure while maintaining grid reliability.
 The most significant near-term challenges will be assisting utilities in identifying the use cases for these technologies and cost-effective applications.